Challenge in Africa

 - Millions of children do not attend or complete primary education – majority are girls who stay at home to do household labour.

-- Families in suburban areas spends a big part of their annual income on buying charcoal and lamp oil
+- Families in suburban areas spend a big part of their annual income on buying charcoal and lamp oil

 - Unsustainable harvesting of firewood drives deforestation and forest degradation.
 High rates of deforestation causes: land erosion, desertification, droughts, famine, destruction of animal habitat and flooding.
 Deforestation also forces people to leave their homes in search of better opportunities – in Europe and neighbouring countries.